 How does the Ministry of Education ensure quality in early learning?

 Our early learning standards are among the highest in the world.
 We set the bar high because, like parents, we know children must have safe, nurturing environments to learn and grow.

 We ensure early learning services provide high quality education and care.
 At any one time, 98% of early learning services are meeting or exceeding standards.

 Our rules on quality

-Services are regularly checked
+Early learning services are regularly checked

 We have the power to act if we have concerns

-- we have the power to require particular staff not to have access to children if that’s what the circumstances require.
+In rare cases where a service does not improve, we cancel their licence and close them down.
+We have the power to require particular staff to not have access to children if that’s what the circumstances require.

 We take action on safeguarding and lifting quality standards

 We take all complaints seriously and follow up every complaint from parents, services and members of the public to ensure the wellbeing of children and the quality of early learning.